odunet/Stutern_Express_PostgreSQL_Sequelize/ReadMe.md

-# Express Fullstack Application with PostgreSQL and Sequelize
+# Express Fullstack Application with PostgreSQL and Sequelize DB.

 ## Usage
 Interact with application with the commands below: